backdrop-contrib/transliteration/README.txt

 -- SUMMARY --

-The purpose of this module is to provide a central transliteration service for other Drupal modules, as well as sanitizing file names while uploading files to Drupal.
+Provides a central transliteration service to other Drupal modules, and sanitizes file names while uploading.

 For a full description visit the project page: http://drupal.org/project/transliteration